soumyadipdas37/finescoop.github.io/source/_posts/man_is_shot_dead_in_portland_during_clashes_between_trump_supporters_and_blm.md

-Counter-protesters and Black Lives Matter supporters confronted the Trump supporters in downtown Portland Black Lives Matter activists showed their displeasure as the convoy wove its way towards downtown Portland Black Lives Matter activists confronted the pro-Trump demonstrators in Clackamas on Saturday Fans of the president in their red MAGA hat held up a sign reading: 'All Lives Matter', taunting the BLM crowd The convoy set off, with Clackamas County Sheriff's Office vehicles blocking intersections around the Town Center mall to allow the parade of vehicles to pass through.
+Counter-protesters and Black Lives Matter supporters confronted the Trump supporters in downtown Portland Black Lives Matter activists showed their displeasure as the convoy wove its way towards downtown Portland Black Lives Matter activists confronted the pro-Trump demonstrators in Clackamas on Saturday Fans of the president in their red MAGA hat held up a sign reading 'All Lives Matter', taunting the BLM crowd The convoy set off, with Clackamas County Sheriff's Office vehicles blocking intersections around the Town Center mall to allow the parade of vehicles to pass through.
 A heavy presence of Oregon state troopers was seen along Highway 224, the pro-Trump caravan's primary route to Portland.
 The caravan was intended to avoid downtown, but as night fell many of the cars strayed from the intended route and headed into the city center.